 If you’d like to increase deliverability, make sure no unnecessary spam reporting happens, and prevent any phishing concerns, you can configure your domain to verify that Ethnio is authorized to send emails for your organization.

-This is a custom add-on as part of an Enterprise package, and has to be verified by setting up the SPF and DKIM records to your domain provider’s DNS management section.
+This is only part of Enterprise plans with certain tiers, and has to be setup by your technical or security team internally to add SPF and DKIM records to your domain provider’s DNS management section.
 The DKIM or Domain Keys Identified Mail is an encryption authentication method that is used to ensure that the email is originated from an authorized system and it prevents spammers from stealing the identity of legitimate entities.
 Whereas SPF or Sender Policy Framework is used to improve email reliability and prevent spoofing.

-The SPF and DKIM DNS records allow Ethnio, using either Mailgun or Sendgrid, to deliver email for our customers and any email address at their domain.
-You'll always be able to set the reply-to for any email at your organization that you prefer to use per study or account (that could be firstname.lastname@example.org or email@example.com or firstname.lastname@example.org).
+The SPF and DKIM DNS records allow Ethnio, using either Mailgun or Amazon SES, to deliver emails for any email address at your domain.
+You'll always be able to set the reply-to for any email at your organization that you prefer to use per study or account (that could be email@example.com or firstname.lastname@example.org).
 There are no restrictions on how many different emails can be used inside Ethnio with this level.
 Please note the sender concept below would be a single email and most recipients will never see that.
 Lots more detail below.

 Both the DNS records and the "sender" email that you can specify in Ethnio should use a subdomain.
 For example, if your email is firstname.lastname@example.org, your developers will more than likely prefer to create a subdomain, for example "research," so that the DKIM uses research.yourdomain.com and the emails you send in Ethnio come from email@example.com.